 Are Bats Primates?

-Despite this, newer studies have shown that these megabats are a type of primate, mirroring a number of characteristics with humans and apes.
+Despite this, newer studies have shown that these megabats are a primate type, mirroring several characteristics with humans and apes.

 Scientists at the University of Heidelberg have looked at the proteins in the blood serum of megabats and primates, which shows enough in common to suggest a close taxonomic relationship between the two groups.